Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 Do I need a performance bond for every project?

 Not necessarily.
 Government contracts above RM200,000 typically require bonds per MOF guidelines.
 Private projects vary by developer requirements.
-Smaller contracts (below RM500,000) often waive bond requirements or accept reduced amounts.
+Smaller contracts often waive bond requirements or accept reduced amounts.
 Always check your contract terms for specific bond obligations.

 Contingent Conclusion